AaronF1/Capstone/README.md

 Radio Link Investment Decision Tool

 This repository contains a Python script to generate a dashboard for Radio Link Investment Decision Tool using the Streamlit framework.
-The dashboard allows users to filter and visualize data related to radio link concessions in Brazil.
+The dashboard allows users to filter and visualize data related to radio link concessions in Spain.

 Prerequisites